‘Shalhevet Scottsdale’ plan foresees Phoenix-area students attending LA school via Zoom with next year’s freshmen and sophomores

 The pillars, it said, are “Ahavat Israel – unconditional love for every Jew,” from Vayikra 19:18; “The Divine Presence dwells only in a place of happiness” from the Talmud, Tractate Shabbat 30b; “The most important thing is deed,” from Pirkei Avot 1:17; and Rabbi Steinsaltz’s phrase “Let my people know,” a motto of his educational institutions in Israel.

 Rabbi Steinsaltz founded several schools in Israel.
 It was not known whether Shalhevet Scottsdale might be the start of a similar network modeled on Shalhevet’s example.
+We envision that Scottsdale students might Zoom into our Town Halls initially, and — using the tools and methodology they learn and experience — might eventually create their own Just Community in-person in Scottsdale. — Rabbi David Block

 The new school’s website includes a section on the academic program at Shalhevet Los Angeles, with descriptions of Town Hall, the Just Community, and Community Service on its third page.
 Those pages also include the L.A. school’s logo, with the school’s full name — Jean & Jerry Friedman Shalhevet High School.
 Other than that, the Friedmans are not mentioned on the website so far.